omahs/claim/Readme.md

 #### **Gnosis + Dappnode operators**

 Gnosis serves as a canary network for Ethereum and has become a significant advocate of credible neutrality, client diversity, and decentralization.
-Further the Gnosis ecosystem has been one of the earliest supporters of the Diva Staking Protocol and a major pillar enabling the development of this project.
-The Diva Staking community fully aligns with Gnosis values, so  people that staked in Gnosis and run a node, including those who have done so using a Dappnode and benefited from its promotion were included.
+Further, the Gnosis ecosystem has been one of the earliest supporters of the Diva Staking Protocol and a major pillar enabling the development of this project.
+The Diva Staking community fully aligns with Gnosis values, so  people that staked in Gnosis and run a node, including those who have done so using a Dappnode and benefited from its promotion, were included.
 As these operators have shown commitment and skill in operating within Gnosis, the Diva Staking community would love to welcome them and hope they consider contributing to the Diva Staking infrastructure as well.
-For that reason, were selected users that,
+For that reason, users were selected that,

 - Created at least one validator using the Gnosis + Dappnode incentives program contract (`0x6c68322cf55f5f025f2aebd93a28761182d077c3`), or
 - Created at least one validator using the Gnosis SBC contract (`0x647507a70ff598f386cb96ae5046486389368c66`), or